bobalazek/lambot/README.md

 Right now, Binance is the only supported exchange for this trading bot.

+## TODO

+* Web UI, where you can see current trades, asset pair prices, charts, ... also manually enter or exit trades
+* Indicators implementation
+* Database persistance (prices, candlesticks, orders, trades, ...) into timescaledb
+* Websocket implementation for fetching prices and candlesticks data
+* Backtesting
+* Other exchanges

 ## Disclaimer

 **All investment strategies and investments involve risk of loss.